FieldMarshallObvious/School-Work/README.md

 # School-Work
-A Collection of the various projects I have been working on while in school
+A collection of the various projects I have been working on while in school